 2. Concealer: I hesitated here because it's really a non-essential.
-Ultimately, I'm glad I stuck my Nars Creamy Concealer (I'm the shade Custard) in my beauty backpack because I can't even count the number of days it's hidden massive dark circles from a sleepness night in a hammock or a 3am trek wake-up.
+Ultimately, I'm glad I stuck my Nars Creamy Concealer (I'm the shade Custard) in my beauty backpack because I can't even count the number of days it's hidden massive dark circles from a sleepness night in a hammock or a 3am wake-up call.

 4. Waterproof Mascara: This is a holy grail item.
 I simply won't travel without it.
-I'm loyal to Japanese brands with FairyDrops and Heroine Make at the top of the list.
+I'm loyal to Japanese brands.
+FairyDrops and Heroine Make top of the list.
 But whilst I backpack, I trial different brands.
 Next up is Lancome's Monsier Big.

 Pro travel beauty tip no. 6: If you pick the right brown shadow, this can double as an eyebrow powder too.